triggermesh/docs/docs/targets/http.md

 ## Events Types

-The HTTP Target expects a cloud event request that complements the Target configured values.
+The HTTP Target expects a CloudEvent request that complements the Target configured values.

 There is no requirement regarding the type header value.
-Any cloud event containing the expected data is valid to process.
+Any CloudEvent containing the expected data is valid to process.
 Data needs to be a JSON structure that might contain these optional fields:

 | Field | Description | Example |